 More than 1200 dwarfs gather every year when Little People of America holds its national convention.
 In the 50 years since its inception, LPA has given its 6000 members a sense of identity and purpose, helping them cope in a world in which the confining stereotypes of sideshow attraction persist.
-Contrasting scenes from their daily lives with the activities of the convention week, the film provides insight into the lives of dwarfs and offers a unique and sometimes disturbing perspective on the average-sized world.
+Contrasting scenes from their daily lives with the activities of the convention week, the film provides insight into the lives of dwarfs and offers a unique perspective on the average-sized world.

-Emmy Award Nomination, Outstanding Individual Documentary
+Emmy Award Nominee, Outstanding Individual Documentary

-Red Ribbon, American Film Festival
+Red Ribbon, American Film Festival, New York

 CINE Golden Eagle, Washington, D.C.